 11. 13.
 15. 17.
 20. 22.
 25. 27.
-T1~T8 Talk key (LED indicator)
+Talk key for each Talk channel (LED indicator)

 The user can specify that the latch is enabled or disabled on the Talk key.
-And the user can set the Genie group channel, Relay, or Opto-isolated Input on the Talk key.
+And the user can set the Genie group channel, Relay, or Opto-isolated Input on the Talk channel.

-See this manual.
-SetBase menu.
+See this manual, SetBase menu.

-Or see GCM (or GCMW) user manual, 1.1 Configuring each device, Configuring the Base Station.
+Or see GCMV2 user manual, 1.1 Configuring each device, Configuring the Base Station.

-The Relay can be set on Talk key 1 to 8.
+The Relay can be set on each Talk channel.
 Pressing the Talk key set to Relay to trigger a Relay pin on the rear panel of the Base Station.
-Set Opto-isolated input to the Talk keys.
+Set Opto-isolated input to the Talk channels.
 When this input is detected, the corresponding Talk keys are latched.